wrouesnel/makecerts/README.md

 ```

 The usual rules of certificate generation apply: if a CA does not exist then one will be created to sign the requests.
+Certificate requests will have all extensions naively respected - this is a command line testing utility not a full
+policy engine.

 ## Hacking